wware/lpp/output/rendered.md

     print "ghi"
 ```

+The reason for including this second mode is because if the regular expressions in the
+first mode aren't kept maintained as the code evolves, references can quickly start to
+fail, whereas markup placed in the source code itself will more easily and more likely
+be maintained across significant refactorings.

 # Use grip to see it working

 To see this in action, install `grip` (a command line markdown renderer) and then type